CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 14. Defining Classes/README.md

 As we know from the "Strings" chapter, some not all characters can be stored in all encodings.
 If we use non-standard characters such as Chinese, Cyrillic or Arabic letters, we can use UTF-8 or other character encoding that supports these characters.
 By default Visual Studio uses the default character encoding (system locale) defined in the regional settings in Windows.
 This might be ISO-8859-1 in U.K. or U.S. and Windows-1251 in Bulgaria.
 To use a different encoding other than the system’s default encoding in Visual Studio, we need to choose the appropriate encoding of the file when opening it in the editor:
 	From the File menu we choose Open and then File.
-	In the Open File window we click on the option next to the button Open and we choose Open With… From the list in the Open With window we choose an editor with encoding support, for example CSharp Editor with Encoding.
+	In the Open File window we click on the option next to the button Open and we choose Open With...
+	From the list in the Open With window we choose an editor with encoding support, for example CSharp Editor with Encoding.
 	Then press [OK].
 	In the window Encoding we choose the appropriate encoding from the dropdown menu Encoding.